Useful Python Libraries#

 )

-Equivalent BigQuery SQL using query_sql()
+Equivalent BigQuery SQL using query_sql()#

-Use SQL with SELECT
+Use SQL with SELECT and WHERE clauses for filtering

 from calitp_data_analysis.sql import query_sql